wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 Then select all four samples taken during exponential growth phase (also late/end) under anaerobic conditions and assign them to the anaerobic group, by clicking "anaerobic" in the group list.
 Do the same for the four aerobic exponential growth phase samples.

-3. Scroll down and press the "Analyze" button.
+  c.
+Scroll down and press the "Analyze" button.
 After some processing, a number of graphs are shown that present expression levels, fold changes, differentially expressed genes (blue/red) etc. The "expression density" plot contains the overall distributions of the expression values of all genes per sample; if these distributions look very different, for example due to differences in the measurement setup, this may point to problems.
 Do these arrays look like they can be compared?

 Below the figures you should see a list of Affymetrix probe sets (under "ID"), sorted by (adjusted) _p_-values.
 The logFC column indicates the log<sub>2</sub> fold change: 0 for no change, positive for genes more highly expressed under anaerobic conditions and negative for genes more highly expressed under aerobic conditions (or vice versa, depending on which group you created first).

-4. What is the most significantly differentially expressed gene here (the one with the lowest _p_-value)?
+  d.
+What is the most significantly differentially expressed gene here (the one with the lowest _p_-value)? \
-5. You can inspect the underlying expression values by clicking on the corresponding row in the table, this will show a plot with the expression in each sample; the "Sample values" button will show the actual measurements.
+  e.
+You can inspect the underlying expression values by clicking on the corresponding row in the table, this will show a plot with the expression in each sample; the "Sample values" button will show the actual measurements.
 Compare the expression ranges for the top three genes.
-What do you notice?
+What do you notice? \
-6. To learn more about the differentially expressed genes, you can add Gene Ontology (GO) information.
+  f.
+To learn more about the differentially expressed genes, you can add Gene Ontology (GO) information.
 To do so, click "Select columns" above the table and select "GO: Function", "GO: Process" and "GO: Component".
 Then press "Set".
 What types of functions do you notice in the top 20 genes?

 ---